cheqd/cheqd-node/docs/how-to-setup-a-new-node.md

     More about hardware requirements can be found [here](https://docs.tendermint.com/master/nodes/running-in-production.html#hardware).

-2. Get the binary using one of the [described ways](#binary-distribution);

-    It's recommended to put the binary to the location which is in PATH.
+2. In the case of using tarball, put the binary to the location which is in PATH.

     Example: